 “The age before 21 is a crucial time for brain development, as well as social development of individuals in high school and thereafter,” said Hawk.
 “Therefore it serves as a particularly vulnerable time for addiction to nicotine and other tobacco-related products.
 Because adolescence and young adulthood serve as critical periods during which individuals are more sensitive to nicotine’s addictive effects, the impacts of this bill are likely to be significant.”

 According to a report from the Health and Medicine Division of the National Academies of Sciences, Engineering and Medicine, increasing the tobacco age to 21 across the U.S. would, over time, reduce the smoking rate by an average of 12%, with the greatest effect in those between the ages of 15 and 17.
 The action would lower smoking-related deaths by an estimated 10% and result in 223,000 fewer premature deaths.

-The report also states that raising the tobacco age would significantly reduce the number of adolescents and young adults who start smoking, and immediately improve the health of adolescents, young adults and young mothers who would be deterred from smoking.
+The report also states that raising the tobacco sale age would significantly reduce the number of adolescents and young adults who start using tobacco, and immediately improve the health of adolescents, young adults and young mothers who would be deterred from ever starting.